- Bankruptcy should be considered as a last resort, not as a first

-You can subscribe to future podcasts through Feedburner, Stitcher SmartRadio, or iTunes.
+You can subscribe to future podcasts through Feedburner, Stitcher SmartRadio, iTunes, or by downloading the iPhone app.
 Or you may listen to the podcast on the JW’s Financial Coaching Facebook Fan page.

 If you have any comments, questions, or ideas for future shows you can send them to me and I will integrate them into a future show.
 There are two ways to get in touch with me: 1.)
 Email me at JWFinancialcoaching@gmail.com - Please put “podcast” in the subject line and keep your questions brief so they are readable on air.
 2.)
 Simply fill out the form on the contact page.
 Please fill out your name, email, and your question/comment/suggestion and we will read it on air.